yousefalm1/gym_management/README.md

 |[#1](https://github.com/) |As a Admin, I want to be able to create a new instructor profile to be added the website, so that when a new instructor join the gym i can add a instructor profile to the user account of the instructor to be displayed on the website. |
 |[#1](https://github.com/) |As a Admin, I want to be able to create a user profile for a user, so that when a user creates an account the admin will be able to add the users membership choice, join date and if its a new membership purchase when the new member speaks to the reception at the gym to pay(Until Future Development When user can pay online).|
 |[#1](https://github.com/) |As a Admin, I want to be able to create a new class, so that when the gym has a new class to offer i will be able to create a new class to be added to the website.

+## Technologies Used

+- ### Languages:

+    - [Python 3.9.5](https://www.python.org/downloads/release/python-395/): The primary language used to develop the server-side of the website.
+    - [JS](https://www.javascript.com/): The primary language used to develop interactive components of the website.
+    - [HTML](https://developer.mozilla.org/en-US/docs/Web/HTML): The markup language used to create the website.
+    - [CSS](https://developer.mozilla.org/en-US/docs/Web/css): The styling language used to style the website.

+- ### Frameworks and libraries:

+    - [Django](https://www.djangoproject.com/): python framework used to create all the logic.
+    - [Bootstrap](https://getbootstrap.com/): Bootstrap framework used is a css framework developing responsive and mobile-first websites.
+    - [Pillow](https://pypi.org/project/pillow/): Pillow is used for processing images.

+- ### Other tools:

+    - [Git](https://git-scm.com/): The version control system used to manage the code.
+    - [Pip3](https://pypi.org/project/pip/): the package manager used to install the dependencies.
+    - [Gunicorn](https://gunicorn.org/): The web server used to run the website.
+    - [Psycopg2](https://www.psycopg.org/): The database driver used to connect to the database.
+    - [Django-allauth](https://django-allauth.readthedocs.io/en/latest/): The authentication library used to create the user accounts.
+    - [GitHub](https://github.com/): Used to host the website's source code.
+    - [VSCode](https://code.visualstudio.com/): The IDE used to develop the website.
+    - [Chrome DevTools](https://developer.chrome.com/docs/devtools/open/): was used to debug the website.
+    - [Font Awesome](https://fontawesome.com/): was used to create the icons used in the website.
+    - [W3C Validator](https://validator.w3.org/): was used to validate HTML5 code for the website.
+    - [W3C CSS validator](https://jigsaw.w3.org/css-validator/): was used to validate CSS code for the website.
+    - [JShint](https://jshint.com/): was used to validate JS code for the website.
+    - [JShint](https://jshint.com/): was used to validate JS code for the website.

 ## Features (Regular User)